sontanon/AXELISOL/README.md

 source $INTEL/bin/compilervars.sh intel64
 source $INTEL/mkl/bin/mklvars.sh intel64
 ```
 2. **PARDSIO**.
-INTEL MKL ships with its own version of PARDISO, however you can choose to use the separtedly distributted version in [here](https://pardiso-project.org/).
-If you choose this version, be sure to aquire the INTEL version and to add it to your `LIBRARY_PATH`.
-For example, if you install the shared libraries `.so` into a directory inside your home directory, everything is taken care by including these lines inside your `~/.bashrc`.
+INTEL MKL ships with its own version of PARDISO, however you can choose to use the ofical version in [here](https://pardiso-project.org/).
+If you choose this version, be sure to aquire the version compatible with INTEL's compilers (libpardiso500-INTEL1301-X86-64.so) and to add it to `LD_LIBRARY_PATH` and `LIBRARY_PATH`.
+For example, if you install the shared library `.so` into `~/PARDISO`, everything is taken care by including these lines inside your `~/.bashrc`.
 ```
 export PARDISO=$HOME/PARDISO
 export PARDISO_LIC_PATH=$PARDISO
 export LD_LIBRARY_PATH=$PARDISO:$LD_LIBRARY_PATH
 export LIBRARY_PATH=$PARDISO:$LIBRARY_PATH
 ```
-`ELLSOLVE` has four working version.
-Two are written in C and two in FORTRAN.
-Each of these two versions corresponds to using INTEL MKL's PARDISO or the official version.

 ## Usage
 `ELLSOLVE` has three fundamental subroutines.